Alright partner,

 was waitin' nearby.

-Watchin' that reunion, somethin'
+Watchin' that reunion,

-clicked in Jed's heart.
-He realized he
+somethin' clicked in Jed's heart.

-was just like that calf, tangled in the
+just like that calf, tangled

 hard work, it was

-gettin' him in
+gettin' him in deeper.

-deeper.
 He needed help,

 He remembered the

-rider told about Jesus,
+stories the circuit rider told about Jesus,

 the Son of God.

-How Jesus took
+How Jesus took the punishment for

-all the wrong
+all the wrong things folks had

 done.
 Jesus paid